Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Background

-The first practical challenge is that it can be difficult in practice to achieve sufficient inter-rater agreement on attributes to treat them as objective or even subjective but definitive.
-For example, raters achieved high inter-rater reliability on very few of the Credibility Coalition's attributes~\cite{zhangStructuredResponseMisinformation2018a}.
-Among content indicators, the Krippendorf alpha value for ratings of whether the title of an article was representative of the content was 0.367, and coding for five different types of logical fallacies all had alpha < 0.5.
-Among context features, only reputation of citations at .852 had an alpha level above 0.67, a commonly used threshold among communications scholars for human coding \cite{krippendorf2013}.
+More broadly, the Credibility Coalition has defined a large set of more specific content attributes to evaluate the credibility of content.
+These include factors such as, the representativeness of a headline, different types of logical fallacies, reputation of sources, etc. ~\cite{zhangStructuredResponseMisinformation2018a}.
+However, results show that raters achieved high inter-rater reliability on very few of the Credibility Coalition's attributes.
+Among content indicators, the Krippendorf alpha (a measure of agreement between independent ratings) for coding whether the title of an article was representative of its content was 0.37; coding for five different types of logical fallacies all had alpha < 0.5.
+Among context features, only reputation of citations had an alpha level > 0.67 (0.85), a commonly used threshold among communications scholars for human coding \cite{krippendorf2013}.
+In summary, social media platforms' current procedures for misinformation enforcement are faced with the dual challenge of finding the right content attributes that can determine the final action as well as ensuring high rater agreement on these content attributes.

-Another practical challenge is that any direct mapping between attributes and enforcement invites strategic gaming of the system where publishers may identify loopholes with content violating the spirit but not the letter of the policies.
-For example, some publishers try to avoid platform actions by adding disclaimers about ``satire'' or ``parody'' on their websites, even though their articles can still mislead many users \cite{caplanDeadReckoningNavigating2018}.